PowerShell/DscResources/Tests.Template/changelist.md

 * First release including version number.

 ## integration_template.ps1
+### Version 1.1.3
+* Now `-ErrorAction Stop` is used for the cmdlet Start-DscConfiguration so that all errors throw an error making the tests fail.

 ### Version 1.1.2
-* Removed backslashes from git clone command to improve compatibility with unusual file paths
+* Removed backslashes from git clone command to improve compatibility with unusual file paths.

 ### Version 1.1.1
 * Convert Invoke-Expression to '&' to improve readability.